yassun7010/serde_valid/README.md

     serde_json::to_string(&s.validate().unwrap_err()).unwrap(),
     serde_json::to_string(&json!({
         "val2": [
-            "Rule error add to the first arg of the rule_method."
+            "Rule error is added to the first arg of the rule_method."
         ]
     }))
     .unwrap()